Tax Planning in St. Louis Hills, MO

 • Cemetery companies

-If you are over 70½, you can make what's known as a qualified charitable distribution by transferring no more than $100,000 a year from a traditional IRA directly to a non-profit organization tax-free.
-If you are 72 or older, that transfer qualifies as your required minimum distribution.
+If you are at least 70½ years of age, you can make what's referred to as a qualified charitable distribution by transferring no more than $100,000 a year from a traditional IRA directly to a non-profit organization without having to pay taxes on it.
+If you are 72 or older, that donation qualifies as your required minimum distribution.

 Tax Planning for St. Louis Hills, MO Business Owners

 Offering your employees retirement plans, such as 401(k)s, 403(b)s, and other defined contribution plans is a great way to reduce your tax liability.
-The "SECURE" Act of 2019 offers new benefits for employers who offer 401(k)s and SIMPLE IRAs with automatic enrollment, so it's recommended to meet with a financial advisor in St. Louis Hills, MO about how those changes affect your tax planning.
+The "SECURE" Act of 2019 offers new benefits for employers who offer certain retirement plans, so it's recommended to speak to a financial advisor in St. Louis Hills, MO about how those changes affect your tax planning.

-Increasing your employees' wages can result in higher employment tax costs.
-Talk to your employees about whether or not they would be open to fringe benefits rather than just rewarding them with a raise.
-Examples that could help reduce your tax liability are medical insurance, group life insurance, help with childcare expenses, transportation reimbursement, meals, sick leave, or paying for career-boosting courses.
+Only offering more money can lead to higher employment tax costs.
+Talk to your employees about whether or not they would be willing to accept other benefits rather than just rewarding them with a raise.
+Common fringe benefits include medical insurance, group life insurance, childcare assistance, transportation reimbursement, meals, more paid time off, or continuing education reimbursement.

-Children can work for you tax-free on income up to $12,000, and you can help them begin to save in a vehicle such as a ROTH IRA.
-You can double how much you're allowed to put into retirement plans by having your spouse work for the business.
+Children can work for you tax-free on income up to $12,000, and you can help them start saving for retirement through an account like a ROTH IRA.
+If both you and your spouse work for the business, you can double your retirement plan contributions.

-Depending on the nature of your business, you and your employees may be able to use a company vehicle and subtract transportation expenses from your taxable income.
-There are two different means of deducting those expenses:
+If you and your employees need to drive as part of the normal course of your business, you can subtract transportation expenses from your taxable income.
+There are two different ways of deducting those costs:

 If you're not able to make certain deductions this year, you may be able to carry them over into subsequent years.
 Common carryover deductions are a home office deduction, net operating losses, business credits, and capital losses.

-Congress are always making new tax laws for businesses, or changing old ones.
-One benefit of working with a professional St. Louis Hills, MO tax planner is that they will work with you and the person who prepares your taxes to discover if there are ways to improve your long-term financial success.
+Tax laws for businesses are always in flux.
+A key advantage of working with a knowledgeable St. Louis Hills, MO tax planner is that they will work with you and the person who prepares your taxes to discover if there are ways to strengthen your long-term financial success.

 Other services we offer in St. Louis Hills, MO include: